-Hessel’s works have been performed across the United States, as well as in Mexico, Belgium, France, Germany, and Japan.
+Hessel’s works have been performed across the United States, as well as in Mexico, Belgium, England, France, Germany, Italy and Japan.
 He currently studies composition with Andrew May and holds a BM in Composition from Arizona State University, where he studied under Roshanne Etezady, Jody Rockmaker, Rodney Rogers, and James DeMars.
 At ASU, he also studied horn under John Ericson.

 Copyright 2019.
 Eric Hessel.
 All rights reserved.